Nurses usually don’t wake up in the morning and think, “Gosh, I need some disability insurance!”

 Ugh!
 My HR person never told me this!

-Most don’t.
-Thankfully, adding an individual plan makes up for this shortfall.
+Right.
+Thankfully, adding an individual policy makes up for this shortfall.

 Moreover, it doesn’t cost much.

 Adding an individual policy to existing group/employer coverage is known as supplemental disability insurance.
 You are “supplementing” your employer plan with individual coverage.